 Sam Messenger (b.
 1980, London) lives and works in London.
 Messenger’s practice is one of poetic potential.
 His drawings begin with a series of rules and conditions which he imposes upon himself in order to fulfil the project.
 The rules cannot change half way through in order to repeat a past result or produce a more aesthetically pleasing outcome, so these initial decisions determine how the drawing will progress, yet they can never predict what the finished work will look like.
 The artistic journey is one of physical and temporal surrender to the finished surface of the work.
 Select solo exhibitions include Horizon, ADAA The Art Show, New York, USA (2017); 13 Cycles, Davidson Contemporary, New York, USA (2016); Fracture, Davidson Contemporary, New York, USA (2014); Early Drawings, Davidson Contemporary, New York, USA (2014); Six Veils, Davidson Contemporary, New York, USA (2011); and Straightedge, Davidson Contemporary, New York, USA (2008).
 Select group exhibitions include Dot, Dash, Dissolve, Pennsylvania Academy of the Fine Arts, USA (2016); Important Works on Paper, Jonathan Novak Contemporary Art, Los Angeles, USA (2015); Line: Making the Mark, Museum of Fine Arts, Houston, Texas, USA (2014); Paper Jam, Neuberger Museum of Art, New York, USA (2014); Abstract Drawing, curated by Richard Deacon, Drawing Room, London (2014); Four Decades, John Berggruen Gallery, San Francisco (2014); Textility, Visual Arts Center of New Jersey, New Jersey, USA (2012); Contemporary Watercolour, curated by Veronica Roberts, Morgan Lehman Gallery, New York, USA (2012); The Art of Collecting, Flint Institute of Arts, Michigan, USA (2011); 40 Artists-80 Drawings, Burton Art Gallery and Museum, Devon (2011); Reflections on a Museum, Williams College Museum of Art, Massachusetts, USA (2011); Now WHAT?, Norton Museum of Art, West Palm Beach, Florida, USA (2010); Contained Thoughts, The Courtauld Institute of Arts, London (2009); Straightedge, Davidson Contemporary, New York, USA (2008); You Silently (Two), The Courtauld Institute of Arts, London (2008); and Blink, Cut + Repeat, The Courtauld Institute of Arts, London (2008).
 His work is held in public collections including Museum of Fine Arts, Houston, Texas; Williams College Museum of Art, Williamstown, Massachusetts; and Museum of Art Rhode Island School of Design, Providence, Rhode Island.

 Anni Albers (b.
-1899, Berlin, Germany d.
-1994, Connecticut USA) lived and worked in Germany and the US.
+1899, Berlin, DE d.
+1994, Connecticut US) lived and worked in Germany and the US.
 She studied painting with Martin Brandenburg and also enrolled at the Bauhaus, studying under Paul Klee.
 After harrassment by Nazi authorites forces the Bauhaus to close in 1933, Albers and her husband relocate to the US, teaching at Black Mountain College, North Carolina.
 She became a US citizen in 1939.
-In 1981, Albers received the American Craft Council's Gold Medal, and in 1990, she was awarded an honorary doctorate from the Royal College of Art, London.
+Received the American Craft Council's Gold Medal (1981); Awarded an honorary doctorate from the Royal College of Art, London (1990).
 Selected solo exhibitions include: A Beautiful Confluence: Anni and Josef Albers and the Latin American World, Mudec, Museo delle Culture, Milan (2015), Anni Albers: Design Pioner (touring), Ruthin Craft Centre, Wales, Mead Galery, Warwick Arts Centre, Coventry (2010-11); Anni Albers- Truth to Material, Design Museum, London (2010); The Woven and Graphic Art of Anni Albers, Renwick Gallery, Washington D.C. & touring to Smithsonian Institution, Washington, Yale University Gallery, Yale (1985); Anni Alberts: drawings and prints, Brooklyn Museum, New York (1977); and Anni Albers Textiles, Museum of Modern Art, New York (1949).
 Selected group exhibitions include: Utopia Matters: from Brotherhoods to Bauhaus, Deutsche Guggenheim, Berlin & touring to Peggy Guggenheim Collection, Venice (2010); Prints from Tyler Graphics, Walker Art Center, Minneapolis, (1984); Art off the picture press, Emily Lowe Gallery, Hofstra University, Hampstead, New York (1977); and Technics and creativity: Gemini G.E.L., Museum of Modern Art, New York City (1971).
 Albers was a prolific writer, publishing many texts including: On Designing, Pellango Press, New Haven (1951) and On Weaving, Wesleyan University Press, Connecticut (1965).
 Albers' estate is represented by Alan Cristea Gallery, London.

 Anish Kapoor (b.
 1954, Bombay) lives and works in London.
 One of the most influential sculptors working today, Kapoor studied at Hornsey College of Art (1973–77) followed by postgraduate studies at Chelsea School of Art, London (1977–78).
 He won the Turner Prize in 1991 and has honorary fellowships from the London Institute and Leeds University (1997); the University of Wolverhampton (1999); the Royal Institute of British Architecture (2001); and the University of Oxford (2014).
 He represented Britain at the 44th Venice Biennale (1990), for which he was awarded the Premio Duemila.
 He was elected Royal Academician in 1999; awarded the Premium Imperiale in 2011; the Padma Bhushan in 2012; and 2013 was knighted in the Queen’s Birthday Honours.
 In 2017 he was named the Genesis Prize Laureate.
 Recent major solo exhibitions include Museo d'Arte Contemporanea di Roma (MACRO), Rome (2016); Museo Universitario Arte Contemporáneo (MUAC), Mexico City (2016); Château de Versailles, France (2015); The Jewish Museum and Tolerance Center, Moscow (2015); Sakıp Sabancı Museum, Istanbul (2013); Martin-Gropius-Bau, Berlin (2013); Museum of Contemporary Art, Sydney (2012); Le Grand Palais, Paris (2011); and the Royal Academy of Arts, London (2009).
 His major permanent commissions include Cloud Gate (2004) for the Millennium Park in Chicago and Orbit for the London 2012 Olympic Park.
 In 2013 Ark Nova, the world’s first inflatable concert hall, was launched for the Lucerne Festival in Japan.